MattDSquared/HumanActivityProcessing/CodeBook.md

 * mean.: Mean value
 * std.: Standard deviation

+The variable and feature are combined to make a list of 79 unique variables (not listed here for brevity).
+For example, the features 'tBodyAcc.XYZ' and the variable 'mean' combine into the unique variables: 'tBodyAcc.mean.X', 'tBodyAcc.mean.Y', 'tBodyAcc.mean.Z'.

-_edit: only mean and standard deviation values were included in the tidydata.txt dataset_
+_Note: only mean and standard deviation values were included in the tidydata.txt dataset_

 _The complete list of variables of each feature vector is available in 'features.txt' of the UCI data_